-- 1) Permits may be granted to enter the Area to carry out scientific monitoring and site inspection activities, which may involve the collection of data for analysis or review, or for protective measures. - 2) Any specific sites of long-term monitoring shall be appropriately marked. - 3) Electromagnetic bands of particular scientific interest and that warrant special protection from interference should be identified by parties active within the Area.
-As far as practically possible, the generation of electromagnetic noise should be limited to frequencies outside of these bands. - 4) The intentional generation of electromagnetic noise within the Area is prohibited, apart from within agreed frequency bands and power levels or in accordance with a permit.
+- 1. Permits may be granted to enter the Area to carry out scientific monitoring and site inspection activities, which may involve the collection of data for analysis or review, or for protective measures. - 2.
+Any specific sites of long-term monitoring shall be appropriately marked. - 3.
+Electromagnetic bands of particular scientific interest and that warrant special protection from interference should be identified by parties active within the Area.
+As far as practically possible, the generation of electromagnetic noise should be limited to frequencies outside of these bands. - 4.
+The intentional generation of electromagnetic noise within the Area is prohibited, apart from within agreed frequency bands and power levels or in accordance with a permit. - 5.
+Research or management should be conducted in a manner that avoids interference with long-term research and monitoring activities or possible duplication of effort.
+Persons planning new projects within the Area are strongly encouraged to consult with established programs working within the Area, such as those of New Zealand or the United States, before initiating the work.